nongorkemdurmaz/BIM22-Internet-Programming-HW1/README.md

 Things to do for homework;

 Create a static website for university.
 Your site should have at least 8 pages.
 Use HTML and CSS codes only.
-DO NOT include any “Bootstrap” or “JavaScript” codes to your web sites for this homework.
+DO NOT include any  “JavaScript” codes to your web sites for this homework.
 The names of the web pages are listed below:

 * `Page 1: home.html`
 * `Page 2: university.html`